robinbb/bashrc.d/README.md

+# bashrc.d

-# robinbb/bashrc.d : An APLv2-licensed startup script framework for the Bash shell
+An APLv2-licensed startup script framework for the Bash shell

 ## Instructions